tfredrich/RestApiTutorial.com/content/advanced/responses/retries.md

 summary: "Which HTTP status codes should trigger retries."
 weight: 10
 ---
-## Status Codes Triggering Retry</h2>
+## Status codes triggering retry

 Some HTTP status codes indicate temporary issues that may resolve over time, making them ideal candidates for automatic retries by a calling client.
-Implementing these retries enhances the resilience and reliability of distributed API systems.</p>
+Implementing these retries enhances the resilience and reliability of distributed API systems.

-The HTTP status codes that should trigger an automatic retry include:</p>
+The HTTP status codes that should trigger an automatic retry include:

 - **408 (Request Timeout):** The server took too long to respond.
 Retrying may help.
 - **429 (Too Many Requests):** Indicates rate-limiting.
 Retry after the delay specified in the _Retry-After_ header.